 The Israel Putnam Wolf Den

 They spotted her one winter night and followed her to a stream six miles away.
-Then she turned and entered the cave.
+Then she turned and entered a cave.
 The men set up a guard, gathered a crowd of men and boys with guns and dogs and lit a fire at the mouth of the cave.

 Hours passed and the wolf remained inside.
 Finally, Israel Putnam persuaded his neighbors to let him go into the cave with a torch.
 They tied a rope around his ankle and prepared to pull him out when he kicked.